Active RFID – A tracking system that uses RFID tags that are self-powered and broadcast their own signal.

 Decoder – Part of the barcode reading system that interprets data received from electronic transmissions and relays that information to other devices.

 Depth of Field – The span between the maximum and minimum plane where the barcode reader can interpret symbols.
+In photography, the amount of area between the nearest and farthest points in an image that is in focus.

 DHHS– Department of Health and Human Services